svenbuerki/SRK_bioinformatics/README.md

 -   **Abundance-based filtering** to distinguish authentic alleles from technical artifacts
 -   **Tetraploid zygosity analysis** for complex polyploid genetics
 -   **Population genetic dataset generation** for demographic inference
+-   **Species allele richness estimation** using Michaelis-Menten, Chao1, and iNEXT estimators to quantify total SRK diversity and population deficits relative to the species optimum

 ## Pipeline Workflow

-The pipeline consists of **14 main steps organized into three phases**, progressing from within-library sequence processing to cross-library integration and final population genetic analyses.
+The pipeline consists of **15 main steps organized into three phases**, progressing from within-library sequence assembly to cross-library integration and final population genetic analyses.

-## Phase 1: Within-Library Processing
+## Phase 1: SRK Amplicon Sequence Assembly

 1.  **Prepare Canonical Sequences** – Preparation of reference SRK sequences used for downstream assembly and validation.
 2.  **Nanopore Amplicon Assembly and Phasing Pipeline** – Multi-CANU assembly of Nanopore amplicons followed by haplotype phasing to reconstruct allelic sequences.